-We love all things Halloween.
-We also love comfort food buffets at Walt Disney World, as well as Fab Five characters in special costumes, and generally fun experiences.
-It should thus come as no surprise that we recently had a blast at Minnie’s Halloween Dine.
+We love all things Halloween at Walt Disney World.
+We also love comfort food, Fab Five characters in special costumes, and generally fun experiences.
+It should thus come as no surprise that we recently had a blast doing Minnie’s Halloween Dine in Hollywood Studios.

-This is one of several versions of the “Minnie’s Seasonal Dine” character meal that Walt Disney World offers at Hollywood & Vine in Disney’s Hollywood Studios.
-This review features food photos, thoughts on whether it’s worth the money or Disney Dining Plan credits, and a look at Minnie & Mickey Mouse, Donald & Daisy Duck, and uh, just Goofy I guess in their special Halloween costumes, which are unique to this location.
+This is one of several versions of the “Minnie’s Seasonal Dine” character meal that Walt Disney World offers at Hollywood & Vine Restaurant.
+This review features food photos, thoughts on whether it’s worth the money, and a look at Minnie & Mickey Mouse, Donald & Daisy Duck, and uh, just Goofy I guess in their special Halloween costumes, which are unique to this location.

 Hollywood & Vine hosts Minnie’s Seasonal Dine throughout the full year for dinner, but remains Disney Junior Play ‘n Dine for breakfast, before “converting” to Minnie’s Halloween Dine for lunch and dinner.
 Throughout the year, the Minnie’s Seasonal Dine options are Springtime, Summertime, Halloween, and Holiday Dine–all running back to back with zero downtime in between each.

 This also means that thematically, there’s not much that’s noteworthy at Hollywood & Vine for the seasons.
 It’s supposed to resemble a studio mess hall, and there’s modest Art Deco stylization to reinforce that look.
 It does vaguely resemble the actual commissary (Buena Vista Cafe) at the Walt Disney Studios in Burbank, so that’s also cool.